Applying for a degree course

 Prior to applying, please find out more about the degree courses offered at Inalco on the following pages:

-The procedure for admission to the first year of a bachelor's degree (Licence 1) depends on your nationality, your country of residence and your secondary school graduation diploma.
-For the exact list of admission procedures to French higher education depending on your situation, please refer to the following page.
+The procedure for admission to the first year of a bachelor's degree (Licence 1) depends on your nationality, your country of residence and your high school diploma.
+The exact list of admission procedures to French higher education depending on your situation is available at the following page.

 European and non-European applicants with a French or European baccalaureate

-You must follow the same procedure as French nationals; please refer to the following page.
-For further information, please contact Inalco's Registrar's Office at the following e-mail address: scolarite@inalco.fr
+► You must follow the same procedure as French nationals; please refer to the following page.
+For further information, please contact Inalco's Registrar's Office at the following e-mail address: View e-mail

 Non-European applicants holding an International Baccalaureate or a secondary school leaving certificate issued by a country outside the EU and EEA

-If you live abroad in a country covered by the Etudes en France procedure, you must apply directly online, on the Etudes en France platform.
-For details of this procedure, please consult the following page.
+► If you live abroad in a country covered by the Études en France procedure, you must apply directly online, on the Études en France platform before 15 December 2025.
+For details of this procedure, please refer to the following page.

 Please note: To apply for the 2nd year of a bachelor's degree, you must be preparing for, or have already completed, the 1st year of a bachelor's degree.
 Similarly, to apply for the 3rd year of a bachelor's degree, you must be preparing or have already completed a 2nd year of a bachelor's degree.